 Berlin – New York Tunnel

-The idea of collaborating on a piece across the Atlantic with people we do not know, and moreover, do not know if we can rely on them or their aesthetic, was both exciting and a little bit terrifying.
+The idea of collaborating on a piece across the Atlantic with people we do not know, and moreover, do not know if we can rely on them or their aesthetic, was both exciting and a little terrifying.
 Who are the people I am working with?
 How big is the time difference?
-How will I coordinate working across the world with my own schedule? – were probably one of the more frequent questions we all had in the beginning.
-Our team decided to work on a project that will not only require each member to be active and present the whole two weeks, but that will also give us a chance to get to know each other, our surroundings and lives.
-This is why we decided to build a conceptual tunnel across the ocean.
+How will I coordinate working across the world with my own schedule? — were probably one of the more frequent questions we all had in the beginning.
+Our team decided to work collaborative across the ocean and to make this procedure of getting closer the core of our project.
+As a result, we built a conceptual tunnel across the ocean.

-Our concept is based on compressing the geographical distance into a photograph, an endless tunnel of experiences and explorations.
+The tunnel was compressing the geographical distance into a photograph, an endless tunnel of experiences and explorations.
 We have set a number of rules with which each member has to work with regardless of their position in the world.
-First of all, we had to photograph ourselves and send the photo to each other in a specific order.
-We decided to take the first photo in Germany, send it to the US and bring it back to Germany – the time difference made the whole experience much more exciting.
-Secondly we had to include the previous photo in the new one any way we could.
-That means using paper, laptops, phones, projectors or Skype cameras.
+First, we had to photograph ourselves and send the photo to each other in a specific order.
+We decided to take the first photo in Germany, send it to the US and bring it back to Germany – the time difference made the entire experience much more exciting.
+Secondly, we had to include the previous photo in the new one any way we could.
+That means using paper, laptops, phones, projectors, or Skype cameras.
 We had to photograph ourselves between working on final projects, flights to Texas, gallery openings – however we could as long as the chain is not broken.
-And finally, we had to include spaces and surroundings that will tell a story about us so that the next person can get to know us better – be it our kitchens, studios, walls covered with chalk from a party, our backyards, any place that will give a glimpse to our everyday lives and routines.
+To embed information that bring us closer, we included personal details and spaces in the photos.
+Might this be it kitchens, studios, walls covered with chalk from a party, our backyards, any place that will give a glimpse to our everyday lives and routines.

-This way our final piece functions not only as a trans-Atlantic artwork we created with modern (and not-so-modern) technology, but also as a documentation, or a testament, of the beginning of our relationship as artists and designers – a beginning to possible future collaborations.
-Creating a formal piece of work that serves as a catalyst to the entire Berlin – New York project for the three artists involved.
+Thus, we not only created a trans-Atlantic artwork, but also a documentation, or a testament, of the beginning of our relationship as artists and designers.
+Our work that serves as a catalyst to the entire Berlin – New York project for the three artists involved.